merefield/discourse-chatbot/README.md

 There are two modes:

-- Agent mode is very smart and knows facts posted on your forum.
+- RAG mode is very smart and knows facts posted on your forum.

-- Normal bot mode can sometimes make mistakes, but is cheaper to run because it makes fewer calls to the Large Language Model:
+- Basic bot mode can sometimes make mistakes, but is cheaper to run because it makes fewer calls to the Large Language Model:

 ### :biohazard: **Bot access and privacy :biohazard: